 Once you have placed your trade and either selected buy or sell on a particular product (eg US 30), you will be looking for that market to move further than the price of the spread.
 If that outcome is achieved when you close your trade, you'll make a profit by buying your sell trade, or conversely, selling your buy trade.

 Note that there are other potential costs to consider, for example some markets involve a commission charge, or a combination of spread and commission.

-The spread is the last large number within a price quote.
+The spread is calculated using the last large numbers of the buy and sell price within a price quote.

 The spread on the UK 100 shown here is 1.0, calculated by subtracting 6446.7 (sell price) from 6447.7 (buy price).

 The spread on the GBP/USD shown here is 0.9.
 If you subtract 1.65364 from 1.65373, that equals 0.00009, but as the spread is based on the last large number in the price quote, it equates to a spread of 0.9.

 We offer competitive spreads across our wide range of markets.